opencrvs/mosip/README.md

 # OpenCRVS API for MOSIP

-This package ensures a secure and a robust integration between OpenCRVS and MOSIP.
+This repository provides an mediator/API layer that facilitates communication between OpenCRVS and MOSIP, enabling secure identity integration.
+Refer to [OpenCRVS documentation](https://documentation.opencrvs.org/technology/interoperability/national-id-client) for installation and deployment instructions.

-## Pre-requisities
+## Prerequisites

 - Node.js (see [`.nvmrc`](./.nvmrc) for version)